See ILLEGAL ALIEN.

 Former British colony.
 Independent of Britain in 1997 and now one of China’s two “special administrative regions” (the other is Macau).
 Capitalist after many years of British rule, Hong Kong’s character was preserved by agreement with the British under China’s “One Country, Two Systems” policy.
 Continuing tension over what that policy means.
 See CHINA; MACAU; TAIPENG REBELLION; TAIWAN; TIBET.

 Caution.
 Most journalism organizations use this phrase because it is a legal description.
-Advocates for illegal immigrants, however, argue that the term interferes with the dispassionate presentation of the news.
+Advocates for immigrants not authorized to be in the United States, however, argue that the term interferes with the dispassionate presentation of the news.
 They argue that while actions can be and are illegal, a person cannot be.
 An immigrant who has lived in the United States for many decades may be, depending on individual circumstances, unfairly described as an immigrant.
+Undocumented immigrant or unauthorized immigrant are possible options to using “illegal” as an adjective.
 See ETHNIC GROUP; ILLEGALS; RACE, biological basis of; RACE, sociological construct of; STEREOTYPES.

 Caution.
 A racially or ethnically charged term in some contexts.
 Like race and ethnicity, the status of being a first-generation immigrant should be mentioned where relevant and its relevance can be explained.
 For example, a person whose accent leads to a bar fight or whose lack of English may have led to his failure to stop when requested by police to do so can be described, along with other biographical details, as a recent immigrant.
 The date of entry to the United States might also be helpful, if available.
 See also ASIAN EXCLUSION ACTS; ILLEGAL ALIEN; ILLEGALS; WALTER-MCCARRAN ACT.